borismus/smus.com/content/posts/2023/tools-for-thinking-in-systems/index.md

 I found the process insightful as a way to process a complex topic, and the results to be interesting to share and generalize from.
 However, the process is time consuming and challenging.
 Could an AI help here?

 There is no canonical mapping between a system and a corresponding causal loop diagram.
 In other words, there can be many diagrams which correspond to the same system, each emphasizing different aspects of it.
+Also, while they are well suited to illustrating fuzzy problems, causal loop diagrams are not well suited for rigorous system analysis[^1][^2].

 [^1]: [A critical review of diagramming tools for conceptualizing feedback system models](https://systemdynamics.org/wp-content/uploads/assets/dynamica/volume-8/8-1/5.pdf)
 [^2]: [Problems with causal-loop diagrams](https://www.systems-thinking.org/intst/d-3312.pdf)
 ## Tools for thought… for what?
-Popular tools for thought like Roam and Muse are examples of a Tools for Thought.
-These general purpose organizational tools that help you to think and capture all kinds of thoughts.
+Popular Tools for Thought like Roam and Muse are general purpose organizational tools that help you to think and capture all kinds of thoughts.
 The new generation of these generic note-taking apps is now being imbued with AI.
 Some of these AI-powered features include:

 - Transcribing audio and providing robust transcriptions (e.g. [Otter](https://otter.ai/))
 - Summarizing tracts of text into something more terse (e.g. [Reflect](https://reflect.app/) and [Mem](https://mem.ai/))